MonikaBarget/distant-reading/docs/pages_tasksheet_bodyimage.md

 🙌 This case study was inspired by MA DC student [Caroline Déharbe](https://nl.linkedin.com/in/caroline-d%C3%A9harbe-013669185/fr), who used some of the data recommended below for her essay in the 2024/2025 academic year.

 :::: info
-To use this case study in your classroom presentations, you can download csv data tables and txt files for several of the videos and podcasts mentioned below from [Data_BodyImage](/distant-reading/tree/main/data/Data_Musk).
+   To use this case study in your classroom presentations, you can [download csv data tables and txt files for the two podcasts mentioned below](/data/Data_AppStore_BodyImage).
 If emojis or special characters appear distorted in Voyant Tools, you may need to use a different character encoding.
 Read more about it under [data cleaning](https://monikabarget.github.io/distant-reading/pages_datacleaning.html).
 ::::

 ## Reasons for studying body images in social media data